marisarpo/horizons-week02/day4/2_horello-ajax/readme.md

 var list1 = new horello.List("1", "My first list");
 ```

-Now, you have to specify that our list belongs to our board.
-So let's push it into
-the `board.lists` array that contains all the lists on our board.
+There is a global object called `board` that contains the whole Horello board.
+Add this new list to the `board ` object:

 ```javascript
 board.lists.push(list1);
 ```

-Finally, refresh the board to see the newly added list.
-This should display your
+Finally, refresh the board to display it on the screen.
+When we make a change
-board to the screen.
-Every time we make a new change, we need to refresh our screen
+to the board later on in this project, we will need to rember to call this
-with this command to see it working.
+function!

 ```javascript
 horello.refresh(board);
 ```

-If everything went ok, this is what you should see:
+You should see this:

 ![Created Lists](images/capture3.jpeg)

 Now that we have a list, we want to add a card to it.
-We follow a similar process
+We follow a similar
-to add a card to the list.
+process to add a card to the list.
 First, we have to create the card.
-The card takes in
+The card
-a cardId, cardName, description, and list id.
-Then we have to push it into our list,
+takes in a `cardId`, `cardName`, `description`, and `listId`.
+Then we have to
-adding it to the list's `card array`, and re-render to display it.
+push it into our list, adding it to the list's `cards` array, and re-render to
+display it.

 ```javascript
 var card1 = new horello.Card("1", "Finish exercises", "Finish doing memoize.");